Common Leapmotor Problems

 Common Leapmotor trouble spots

-- •Intrusive driver monitoring and assistance alerts.
+- •Intrusive driver monitoring and assistance alerts that cannot be easily disabled while driving.

 What to check on used Leapmotors

-- ✓Test the in-house developed software thoroughly, as it differs from the usual Stellantis UI
+- ✓Test the in-house developed software thoroughly, as it differs from the usual Stellantis UI and can feel unfinished.

-- ✓Check for any early software recalls or service campaigns, which are common for new brand launches
+- ✓Check for any early software recalls or service campaigns, which are common for new brand launches.

-- ✓Ensure all charging equipment is present and functioning, as replacements may have long lead times
+- ✓Ensure all charging equipment is present and functioning, as replacements may have long lead times from China.

 Browse Leapmotor in our Directory